-Once the data have been collected, transformed into an adequate format and questions are flowing, the final stage of the Data Science Hierarchy of Needs is the application of AI to help produce some answers.
-As further detailed in the following sections, simple AI systems are based on combination of many IF-THEN rules, while modern approaches tend to involve Machine Learning and deep learning techniques.
+Once the data have been collected, understood and transformed into an adequate format, the final stage of the Data Science Hierarchy of Needs is the application of AI to help produce some answers to questions of interest for the project team.
+As further detailed in the following sections, simple AI systems are based on a combination of many IF-THEN rules, while modern approaches tend to prefer Machine Learning and deep learning techniques in place of, or in combination with, rules-based approaches.